gitmasoud/random-usernames/README.md

  `{ Object.keys(RandomNames.all).map((rn) => <li key={rn}>{RandomNames.all[rn]} </li>) }`

 # Example Projects
-here is one that uses the Random User names and includes a dynamic generator to select a name at random.
+Here is one that uses the Random User names and includes a dynamic generator to select a name at random:
+DesignloveSoftware.firebaseapp.com/randomusernames

 # Principles
 No animation dependencies